neuschaefer/reform-handbook/src/source/advanced.rst

 Serial Console
 ++++++++++++++

-The motherboard connector labelled SER1 is a serial port (UART) to which U-Boot and the Linux kernel output diagnostic information on startup.
+The motherboard connector labeled SER1 is a serial port (UART) to which U-Boot and the Linux kernel output diagnostic information on startup.
 The baud rate is 115200, 8N1.

 Wire up a generic USB-to-UART adapter to the following pins of connector J18: